 Not at all – and we understand not everybody is an extrovert or likes being at the front of the room, or even speaking in large groups.
 However you’ve been selected to attend because you’re an amazing woman with a unique and worthy voice.
 We are working to make the WWGSD environment as safe and welcoming as possible.
 Be as brave as you feel you want to be on the day – you may be surprised.

 We work really hard to ensure this event is safe, welcoming and supportive.
 There will be times when you may feel overwhelmed and need to step away – or even need to have a chat.
-When you arrive you will be allocated into a Whanau group with a leader who has both been to an unconference before and she will be available to you throughout the weekend.
-We will be having one, if not two dedicated and trained counsellors / psyhologists on site for drop in sessions.
+When you arrive you will be allocated into a Whanau group with a leader who has both been to a WWGSD unconference before and she will be available to you throughout the weekend.
+We will be having one, if not two, dedicated and trained counsellors / psychologists on site for drop-in sessions.
 Also we will have a number of quiet spaces and chill out zones.

 Can I promote my business, group, issue, blog etc with the group?

-If you want to share your details - we will create a list that will be mailed to all attendees post the conference.
+If you want to share your details we will create a list that will be mailed to all attendees after the unconference.
 Email us at Taurangafirstname.lastname@example.org

 Swag and other goodies

-We are keen to have some fun swag. if you or you know of any businesses that would be keen to give some to 100 awesome women, let us know.
-We’ll do our best to promo them in the fun way.
+We are keen to have some fun swag.
+If you or you know of any businesses that would be keen to give some to 100 awesome women, let us know.
+We’ll do our best to promo them in a fun way.

-We ask this in the rego form anyway, but if you have ANY specials needs, it is our pleasure to accommodate them to the very best of our ability.
+We ask this in the registration form but if you have ANY specials needs, it is our pleasure to accommodate them to the very best of our ability.
 Just let us know.